-Life with a child or teen with attention deficit hyperactivity disorder (ADHD or ADD) can be frustrating, even overwhelming.
+Parenting a child or teen with attention deficit disorder (ADHD or sometime also called ADD) can be frustrating.
+Sometimes even plain overwhelming.
 But as a parent you can help your child overcome daily challenges, channel their energy into positive arenas, and bring greater calm to your family.

-As a parent, you set the stage for your child’s emotional and physical health.
-You have control over many of the factors that can positively influence the symptoms of your child’s disorder.
+Remember that you set the stage for your child’s emotional and physical health.
+And it’s good that know that you have control over many of the factors that can positively influence his symptoms.

 Maintain a positive attitude.
-Your best assets for helping your child meet the challenges of ADHD are your positive attitude and common sense.
-When you are calm and focused, you are more likely to be able to connect with your child, helping them to be calm and focused as well.
+Mom , dad … you are their everything.
+And your positive attitude and reasonable approach are what is going to help your support your child in meeting the challenges of ADHD.
+When you are calm and focused, you are more likely to be able to connect with your child.
+This in turn helps them to be calm and focused as well.

 Keep things in perspective.
 Remember that your child’s behaviour is related to a disorder.
-Most of the time it is not intentional.
+And frustrating as it may be, most of their behaviour is not intentional.
 Hold on to your sense of humour.
 What’s embarrassing today may be a funny family story ten years from now.
+And know that you’re not alone – here’s a wonderfully light article on ADHD parenting humour that I loved.
+Check it out to help brighten your day.

 Tip 2: Establish structure and stick to it

-Children with ADHD are more likely to succeed in completing tasks when the tasks occur in predictable patterns and in predictable places.
-Your job is to create and sustain structure in your home, so that your child knows what to expect and what they are expected to do.
+When tasks occur in predictable patterns and in predictable places, children with ADHD are more likely to succeed in completing them.
+If you are able to create and sustain structure in your home, your child will know what to expect and also what is expected of them.

 Follow a routine.
 It is important to set a time and a place for everything to help the child with ADHD understand and meet expectations.
-Establish simple and predictable rituals for meals, homework, play, and bed.
-Have your child lay out clothes for the next morning before going to bed, and make sure whatever he or she needs to take to school is ready to grab.
+Being organised needn’t only relate to school.
+Establishing simple and predictable rituals and routines for mealtimes, homework, play, and bedtime will take a lot of the stress out of your day.
+Have your child lay out his school uniform the night before.
+Make a checklist together, so that he can be sure whatever he needs to take to school is packed.
+Make it work for you.
+One of the moms I work with got so tired of searching for her child’s pencil case that she now has bottles of pencils placed all through the house.

 Tip 3: Encourage movement and sleep

-Children with ADHD often have energy to burn.
-Organized sports and other physical activities can help them get their energy out in healthy ways and focus their attention on specific movements and skills.
-The benefits of physical activity are endless: it improves concentration, decreases depression and anxiety, and promotes brain growth.
+Energy for days?
+Feel like you’re living with the Energizer Bunny?
+Organized sports and other physical activities can help your child get their energy out in healthy ways.
+It also helps to focus their attention on specific movements and skills.
+In fact the benefits of physical activity are countless: it improves concentration, decreases depression and anxiety, and promotes brain growth among other things.
+So get them started today.

-Help your child get better rest by trying out one or more of the following strategies:
+Rest is also very important.
+Help your child sleep better by trying out one or more of the following strategies:

 - Decrease television time and increase your child’s activities and exercise levels during the day.